New announcement. Learn more

 First a medical history of the mother and baby is taken relating to the pregnancy and birth and any concerns you may have.
 Then your baby is gently assessed from their feet up to their head.
 Findings and treatment process are explained and then treatment will take place with your consent.

-The treatment looks calming and is very gentle for your baby.
-If necessary we can treat your baby while they are being breast fed or sucking on a finger to help soothe them.
-Osteopaths use their hands to gently help the baby undo strains in the fascia (the connective tissues of the body), to help restore better alignment and function.
-We are also able to assist the autonomic nervous system of the body, calming the sympathetic and boosting the parasympathetic nervous system.
-This is very relaxing and helps the digestion to settle and ideally the whole body to be in self healing mode.
+The treatment looks calming and is very gentle for your baby, enhancing the parasympathetic portion of the baby's autonomic nervous system.
+If necessary, we can treat your baby while they are being breast fed or sucking on a finger to help soothe them.
+Paediatric Cranial Osteopaths use their skilled hands to gently help the baby undo strains in their body.
+These strains may be in fascia (the connective tissues of the body), or in the muscles, or the vessels and fluids of the body.
+Easing these strains will help restore better alignment and function for your baby.
+The treatment is very relaxing and helps their digestion to settle and ideally the whole body to be in self healing mode.
 Please note cranial osteopathy is not just to do with the head, any tissue in the body can be treated with this gentle approach.
 Our clients find it is surprisingly effective.

-Afterwards your baby may be more hungry than usual and be a bit unsettled or sleep for longer periods as their body works with the treatment to undo strains and find better alignment and health.
+Afterwards your baby may be more hungry than usual and be a bit unsettled or sleep for longer periods for 24 to 48 hours as their body works with the treatment to undo strains and find better alignment and health.

 Research shows